rizdaprasetya/mt-alt-doc/en/after-payment/http-notification.md

 For API requests that are performed synchronously (from your) backend-to-backend (to Midtrans API), the response should already be trustworthy.
 You don’t have to re-query the Midtrans API, unless you want to check for latest updates at some later time.

+?> ***Note:*** Midtrans may not be able to help you with any **financial loss caused if merchants fail to [verify payment status authenticity](#verifying-notification-authenticity)**.
+Payment status has to be verified coming from Midtrans before you decide to take financial action on it (e.g. delivering good/service to customer when payment status is success).
+Failing to do so can be considered a security/financial liability on the merchant side.

 ## Responding HTTP Notification from Midtrans

 To confirm that you received the notification, your notification URL or backend must respond to the HTTP notification with HTTP `status code: 200`.
 On most backend or web frameworks you can achieve that by printing a string similar to *OK*.
 This will automatically sends HTTP `status code: 200` to Midtrans.